MattKevan/kevan.tv/_art/cyanotypes.md

 ---

-Cyanography is one of the earliest photographic print processes, invented in 1842 by Sir John Herschel.
-It was used later that same year by Anna Atkins to create the first book illustrated with photographs.
+[Cyanography](https://en.wikipedia.org/wiki/Cyanography) is one of the earliest photographic print processes, invented in 1842 by Sir John Herschel.
+It was used later that year by [Anna Atkins](https://en.wikipedia.org/wiki/Anna_Atkins) to create the first photographic book.

-Commonly used to reproduce drawings and plans – hence the term 'blueprint' - cyanography can also be used to create expressive and unexpected images due to its low resolution and lack of tonal control.
+Commonly used to reproduce drawings and plans – hence the term 'blueprint' - the cyanographic process can also be used to create expressive and unexpected images due to its low resolution and lack of tonal control.

 I created these images from photographs I'd taken by painting the light-sensitive emulsion on watercolour paper, applying a full-size acetate negative and exposing with ultraviolet light.
 After washing and drying, these were the results.

 <img src="/images/cyan1.jpg" class="wide">
-<p class="caption">↑ [L] Kennington Plane Tree.
-[R] Waterloo Sunset.</p>
+<p class="caption">↑ London Plane Trees, Waterloo Sunset.</p>
 <img src="/images/cyan2.jpg" class="wide">
-<p class="caption">↑ Fairy Lane Electrical Substation.</p>
+<p class="caption">↑ Fairy Lane Substation.</p>
 <img src="/images/cyan3.jpg" class="wide">
-<p class="caption">↑ [L] The Oval Gasholders.
-[R] New Year's Day.</p>
+<p class="caption">↑ The Oval Gasholders, New Year's Day.</p>
 <img src="/images/cyan4.jpg" class="wide">
-<p class="caption">↑ [L] Horniman Jellyfish.
-[R] A Field in Kent.</p>
+<p class="caption">↑ Moon Jellyfish at the Horniman, Kent Path.</p>